jayanath/home-lab/home-automation/follow-the-sun-skylight/README.md

 # Skylight Automation

-I wanted to make our old school LED skylight in the living room to follow the sun.
-This was simply to make my wife happy :-)
+I wanted to make our old-school LED skylight in the living room follow the sun.
+This was simply to make my {W|L}ife happy. :-)

-This is my first rodio with Home Automation, got into it out of necessity.
-I used Claud and Gemini extensively to help me with coding and other system setups.
-It was painful to work with these AI tools as they were taking me on various rabbit hole paths.
-However with enough patience, I managed to finish the project successfully.
+This is my first rodeo with home automation; I got into it out of necessity.
+I used Claude and Gemini extensively to help me with coding and other system setups.
+It was painful to work with these AI tools at times, as they frequently took me down various rabbit holes.
+However, with enough patience, I managed to finish the project successfully.

 Some of the software components like ESPHome, MQTT Broker, Node-RED, Zigbee2MQTT were deployed using Proxmox Helper Scripts.
 Source: https://community-scripts.org